Oparilames/aNDAr-library/README.md

 ### Naming
 The namespace for this library is `aNDAr`.
 The array class is called `multiDimensionalArray` and the vector class is called `multiDimensionalVector`.
-If you don't like long type names, you can either put a `#define __SHORTNAMES_YES` before including anything of this library into your project---or you can use `#include "alternativeNames.inl"`.
+If you don't like long type names, you can either put a `#define __SHORTNAMES_YES` before including anything of this library into your project—or you can use `#include "alternativeNames.inl"`.
 In this case this needs to get parsed before `multiDimensionalArray.hpp` or `multiDimensionalVector.hpp`
 |test|
 |===================|
 |this|